Post Summary: What to Expect at Elk Flats Trail on The Oregon Coast

 Why are we sharing all these details??

-Oregon is proud to share that all of the coastal beaches are for public enjoyment, meaning anyone and everyone can visit these shores.
+We are proud to share that all of the beaches on the Oregon coast are for public enjoyment, meaning anyone and everyone can visit these shores.
 As Pacific Northwest travel bloggers, we are proud to share our corner of the world with visitors and locals alike and want to give everyone a chance to visit places safely and sustainably.

 Along with specific directions, we will be sharing tips on how to visit sustainably, safely, and how to be prepared for your hike.
 We believe that the more people that visit these places and the better equipped they are, the more advocates are created for conservation, protection, and safe access for all.
 Thank you for being a part of the solution!